Trying to find the best scuba mask without having a fair idea of what features to look for, is akin to shopping pig in a poke.

 We have noticed that the nose pocket rarely gets prominence in the feature list.
 But the M1 has a big one that makes it very easy to equalize ears.

-None.
+Not many.
 This is an excellent mask.
-There are some complaints about fogging despite trying the lighter technique and everything else under the sun.
+There are some complaints about fogging despite trying the spit in the mask trick, the lighter technique and everything else under the sun.
 But that’s individualistic and not a design flaw.

 If you are looking for a sturdy and reliable dive mask with a wide field of view and great clarity, this one comes next to the Atomic Venom.
 It’s a little cheaper than the Venom too, if that’s an additional motivator.